pyrsmk/Sheethub/README.markdown

 ### Managing stylesheets

 Sheethub manages Stylesheet internal objects.
 Each one represents a stylesheet with transparent management across browsers specifications and different DOM nodes.
-All Stylesheet objects have an id determined by the node's `title` attribute, or the filename from the `href` attribute otherwise.
-But, there's one case where Sheethub won't manage a stylesheet.
-Let's say you had a `STYLE` stylesheet to your page, without any title.
-Then, Sheethub can't guess an id for that stylesheet, unlike with `LINK` stylesheets (which have a `href` attribute).
+All Stylesheet object names are determined by the `title` attribute of the CSS link tag.
+If no `title` is specified then the name will be randomized.

 Get all stylesheet objects: